EliseCoopman/methylmap/README.md

 Methylmap is a tool for visualization of modified nucleotide frequencies for large cohort sizes, and allows for quick and easy consulting of nucleotide methylation frequencies of individuals in the 1000Genomes ONT project.

-The tools is available through bioconda and pypi, and can be installed using the following commands:
+You can visualize your own data through the methylmap command line tool (bioconda and pypi) and on the methylmap web application https://methylmap.bioinf.be.
+Consulting the methylation frequencies of the 1000Genomes ONT project can be done through the methylmap web application.

+Installation of the methylmap command line tool:
 ```
 conda install -c bioconda methylmap
 pip install methylmap
 ```

-or through the methylmap web application at https://methylmap.bioinf.be.

 If this application is useful for your research, please cite: https://www.biorxiv.org/content/10.1101/2022.11.28.518239v1 (methylmap)